 Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, clinical costs, external research and development services, laboratory and related supplies, legal and other regulatory expenses, and administrative and overhead costs.
 Our future funding requirements will be heavily determined by the resources needed to support development of our product candidates.
+We currently have no ongoing material financing commitments, such as lines of credit or guarantees, which are expected to affect our liquidity over the next five years, other than our lease obligations and supplier purchase commitments.

-Based on our current clinical development plans, we believe our existing cash of \$243.3 million at March 31, 2020 will be sufficient to fund our current and planned operating expenses and capital expenditure requirements for at least the next 12 months.
+Based on our current clinical development plans, we believe our existing cash of \$212.0 million at June 30, 2020 will be sufficient to fund our current and planned operating expenses and capital expenditure requirements for at least the next 12 months.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 If we receive regulatory approval for our other product candidates, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
 We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.